-Cosmedique is a skin cream that is branded as a ‘comprehensive, nutrient-rich, anti-aging formulation’ on the company website.
+Cosmedique is a skin cream company that claims to sell products with ‘comprehensive, nutrient-rich, anti-aging formulations.’

-For this reason, the product website claims that Cosmedique is ‘the perfect solution’ for preventing skin from aging.
-It states that you’ll notice firmer, brighter skin and enhanced moisture after just one treatment.
+For this reason, the product website claims that the Cosmedique All In One Anti-Aging Treatment is ‘the perfect solution’ for preventing the skin from aging.
+It states that you’ll notice firmer, brighter skin, and enhanced moisture after just one treatment.

-After eight weeks of daily use, Cosmedique states that your skin cell density will resemble a 30-year-old, (no matter how old you are) and that your lines, wrinkles, and blemishes will fade to the point that they almost disappear.
+After eight weeks of daily use, the company states that your skin cell density will resemble a 30-year-old, (no matter how old you are when you start) and that your lines, wrinkles, and blemishes will fade to the point that they almost disappear.

-The Cosmedique website states that their cream is formulated with ingredients like hyaluronic acid, retinol, DMAE, vitamins A, C, and E, natural proteins, ceramide, caviar extract, tocopherol acetate, and the ‘key ingredient’ of Swiss apple extract.
+The Cosmedique website states that their All In One Anti-Aging Treatment is formulated with ingredients like hyaluronic acid, retinol, DMAE, vitamins A, C, and E, natural proteins, ceramide, caviar extract, tocopherol acetate, and the ‘key ingredient’ of Swiss apple extract.

 According to the brand, these ingredients are formulated to be as small as possible so that they can get through the skin.
 In fact, it promises to be the first no-needle treatment that can stimulate the recovery of damaged cells by working from the inside out.

-The website’s science section illustrates that each ingredient in the cream is molecularly engineered to easily travel through every layer of skin so that it can fill up the spaces between connective fibers, collagen, and elastin to restore the formation levels of collagen.
+The company states that each ingredient is molecularly engineered to easily travel through every layer of skin so that it can fill up the spaces between connective fibers, collagen, and elastin to restore the formation levels of collagen.

-After consistent application, the section states, the wrinkles on your face will look smoother and less visible.
+After several weeks of consistent application, the wrinkles on your face should look smoother and less visible.

 These claims are impressive, but can cosmetic ingredients successfully travel through layers of skin to promote anti-aging benefits?

-For this reason, many anti-aging products claim to contain skin penetrating ingredients, though the reality is more nuanced than they are suggesting,
+Many anti-aging products claim to contain skin penetrating ingredients, though the reality is more nuanced than they are suggesting.

-While we couldn’t find Cosmedique’s full ingredient list on their website, they do highlight some of the cream’s main ingredients.
+Cosmedique’s full ingredient list is not present on their website.
+However, they do highlight some of the cream’s main ingredients.
 Notably, there isn’t any information about the concentrations of these ingredients, so it’s difficult to determine whether they are potent enough to be effective.